infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 Every accessible element on the screen should hold information about itself, and it should be identifiable.
 From the web perspective, this is defined as a definition of the regions and elements on the page, while on the mobile side, this can be used to identify components or different areas of the page.

-Moreover, when thinking about application screen, it is important to make the screen structure logical and easy to use.
+Moreover, when thinking about a given part of an application, it is important to make the layout structure logical and easy to use.
 With that in mind, semantic views that use accessibility features like VoiceOver may improve user experience.
 With that in hand goes the definition of the relationship, or connected elements (via container) - to give the user more context.

 #### Element information